-These Rules, together with the provisions of the Town of Boone Unified Development Ordinance ("UDO"), govern the operation of the Board of Adjustment, but are also designed to answer questions from people who are unfamiliar with the Board's processes in order to provide more predictability and therefore a more timely processing of applications.
+These Rules, together with the provisions of the Town of Boone Unified Development Ordinance ("UDO"), govern the operation of the Board of Adjustment.
+These Rules also are designed to answer questions from people who are unfamiliar with the Board's processes in order to provide more predictability and therefore more timely processing of applications.
 They are an attempt to make the procedures more predictable and understandable, to address certain details of the Board's operation, to create uniform methods for dealing with recurring questions which arise during hearings before the Board, to provide guidance to people who appear before the Board so they can better prepare for Board hearings, and to facilitate the efficient administration of matters which come before the Board.
 The Town Council has given the Board the power to adopt these rules, and they are binding on participants in cases before the Board.
-However, if there is ever a conflict between the provisions in these rules and the UDO, the UDO always controls.
+However, if there is ever a conflict between the provisions in these rules and the UDO or state law, the UDO and state law always controls.
 The UDO is available on line at the Town of Boone's website, www.townofboone.net.